-WordPress I think is a great content management system (CMS), which is software that you can use without knowledge of code language (e.g. HTML, CSS or JavaScript) can build a website.
-In the past I have also worked with Wix but still I prefer WordPress.
-In this article you can read how to choose between Wix and WordPress.
+WordPress I think is a great content management system (CMS), which is software that you can use without knowledge of code language (e.g. HTML, CSS or JavaScript) to build a website.
+Once upon a time I also used Wix but I definitely prefer WordPress.

 Step-by-step WordPress website creation process

-Before you can effectively get started with a WordPress website, there are some steps you need to take.
+Before you can effectively get started with a WordPress website, there are a number of steps you need to take.
 Below I explain to you the steps from the very beginning to launch:

 1. Register domain name

 This is the very first step you must take.
 Your domain name is actually the address of your website.
-Some people choose the name of their company; others choose their own name.
-I myself chose my first name and last name, which is how my domain name became jochemoomen.com.
+Some people choose the name of their company, others choose their own name.
+I myself chose my first name and last name, which is how my domain name became

 Domain names can be registered and purchased on numerous websites.
 TransIP is a well-known Dutch company, for example, but you could just as easily do this at another online company, such as Siteground which is based in Sofia but operates worldwide.